playjoa/Unity_UI_InputSystem/README.md

 <strong> Obs: </strong> Compatible with: "Click Trigger", "Touch Trigger", "Hold Trigger" and "After Click Trigger"

 ## 3. Joystick setup
-* Assign "UI_InputJoystick.cs" to a Joystick from the asset pack (can be any type of joystick [Fixed, Floating etc...]) <br>
+* Assign "UI_InputJoystick.cs" to a Joystick from the asset pack (can be any type of joystick [Fixed, Floating etc...]). <br>
 * Choose the desired Joystick Action for the Joystick created from the InputEnums!
 Example: joystickCamera, joystickPlayerMovement... <br>

 ![1](Screenshots/SetUpJoystick.png)

 ## 4. Create your inputs
-* These are the default functions to call in your script (bool and Vector2 ready)
+* These are the default functions to call in your script (bool, float and Vector2 ready).
-* If you want to add other type of functions add them to UI_InputSystem
+* If you want to add other type of functions add them to UI_InputSystem.

 ```C#
 public static Vector2 JoystickValue(JoyStickAction joystickToChek) => JoyStickProcessor(joystickToChek);